 APO-Olanzapine ODT orally disintegrating tablets are available in the following strengths:

-- 5 mg tablet: yellow, round, flat, faced beveled edge tablets.
+- 5 mg tablet: yellow, round, flat, faced radial-edged tablets.
 Engraved "APO" on one side, "OL" over "5" on the other side.

 They are available in blister packs of 28 tablets and bottles of 28, 100 and 500 tablets.